ResEng-OpenFOAM/assignment-03-openfoam-simulation-in-nutshell/README.md

 Before we start, I want you to make some changes to the case:

-- Remove (Or comment out) the `maxIter  1;` from `fvSolution.solvers.T` dictionary first.
-The iterative solver then stops iterating.
+- Remove (Or comment out) the `maxIter  1;` from `fvSolution.solvers.T` dictionary.
 - Set `tolerance  1e-7;` in the same dictionary.
 - In `system/controlDict`, change `endTime` from 40 to 3.

-Run `blockMesh && scalarTransportFoam` to get a grasp of the state of the simulation (forming a base line).
+Run `blockMesh && scalarTransportFoam` to get a grasp of the state of the simulation (forming a baseline).

 1. Note that, with the above setup, the iterative solver converges in the first "timestep".
 How many iterations did it take?
 Hint: look for the line: `smoothSolver:  Solving for T ...` in solver output.